 Jimmy Raney Biography (Wikipedia)

-James Elbert Raney (August 20, 1927 – May 9, 1995) was an American jazz guitarist born in Louisville, Kentucky, most notable for his work from 1951 to 1952 and then from 1953 to 1954 with the Red Norvo trio (replacing Tal Farlow) and, during the same time period, with Stan Getz.
-In 1954 and 1955 he won the Down Beat Critics' Poll for guitar.
+James Elbert Raney (August 20, 1927 – May 9, 1995) was an American jazz guitarist born in Louisville, Kentucky, known for his work from 1951 to 1952 and then from 1953 to 1954 with the Red Norvo trio (replacing Tal Farlow) and, during the same time period, with Stan Getz.
+In 1954 and 1955, he won the Down Beat Critics' Poll for guitar.
 Raney worked in a variety of jazz mediums, including cool jazz, bebop, post bop, hard bop, and mainstream jazz.

 Raney suffered for thirty years from Ménière's disease, a degenerative condition that led to near deafness in both ears, although this did not stop him from playing.
 He died of heart failure in Louisville on May 10, 1995.
 His obituary in the New York Times called him "one of the most gifted and influential postwar jazz guitarists in the world".